sudhamshreddy7/Spring/README.md

 <p> It is used to tag the parameters to the variables.
 By default required is set to true.</p>
-To test run the application and the below url</br>
+To test run the application and the below url<br>

 http://localhost:8080/payments/100?client=sudhamsh